The Top PEEK and ULTEM FDM 3D Printers on the Market

 Spectral 30

-The Italian manufacturer 3ntr has developed a machine compatible with PEEK, ULTEM but also PPS.
+The Italian manufacturer of high-performance 3D printers, 3ntr has developed a machine compatible with PEEK, ULTEM and PPS.
 It is equipped with a powerful electronic system to control the temperature in an optimal way and thus allow the creation of complex parts with high mechanical properties.
 It has a volume of 300 x 300 x 300 mm, four extruders with a temperature range up to 500°C, a chamber up to 250°C, and comes with a heated compartment for storing high-performance thermoplastics.
 The build plate can be heated up to 300°C.

 Did we miss any PEEK or ULTEM 3D printers in our ranking?
-Let us know in a comment below or on our Facebook and Twitter pages!
-Don’t forget to sign up for our free weekly Newsletter, with all the latest news in 3D printing delivered straight to your inbox!
+Let us know in a comment below or on our LinkedIn or Facebook pages!
+Plus, don’t forget to sign up for our free weekly Newsletter to get the latest 3D printing news straight to your inbox.
+You can also find all our videos on our YouTube channel.

 Zortrax Endureal is also compatible with PEEK